 1TB Hard Drives

 We removed the last of our 1TB drives during Q4 and ended the quarter with zero installed.
 This was done to increase the amount of storage in a 1TB filled Storage Pod as we replaced the 1TB drives with 4TB drives (and sometimes 6TB drives).
-Now in the same Storage Pod we get four times as much data.
-The 1TB Western Digital drives performed well with many of the drives exceeding 6 years in service and a handful reaching 7 years before we replaced them.
+Now, in the same Storage Pod, we get four times as much data.
+The 1TB Western Digital drives performed well with many of the drives exceeding six years in service and a handful reaching seven years before we replaced them.
 The cumulative annual failure rate was 5.74% in our environment, a solid performance.

-We actually didn’t retire these 1TB WD drives – they just changed jobs.
+We actually didn’t retire these 1TB Western Digital drives—they just changed jobs.
 We now use many of them to “burn-in” Storage Pods once they are done being assembled.
 The 1TB size means the process runs quickly, but is still thorough.
-The burn-in process pounds the drives with reads and writes to exercise all the components of the system.
-In many ways this is much more taxing on the drives then life in an operational Storage Pod.
-Once the “burn-in” process is complete, the WD 1TB drives are removed and we put 4- or 6TB drives in the pods for the cushy job of storing customer data.
-On the other hand, the workhorse 1TB WD drives are returned to the shelf where they dutifully await the next “burn-in” session.
+The “burn-in” process pounds the drives with reads and writes to exercise all the components of the system.
+In many ways this is much more taxing on the drives than life in an operational Storage Pod.
+Once the “burn-in” process is complete, the Western Digital 1TB drives are removed and we put 4TB or 6TB drives in the Pods for the cushy job of storing customer data.
+On the other hand, the workhorse 1TB Western Digital drives are returned to the shelf where they dutifully await the next “burn-in” session.

 2TB Hard Drives